YellowJacketLinux/lfs-buildscripts/README.md

 That will run many of the `CH08.*` scripts, building the LFS system through `CH08.34-bash`.
 Note that when it builds the `shadow` package, it first builds the `cracklib` package from BLFS and then links `shadow` against it.
 It does not however build PAM.
+PAM is a complex solution to complex problems that exist in enterprise.
+For the home user, those complex problems generally do not exist so the complex solution is not needed and using it is potentially dangerous as complex solutions that are not needed sometimes introduce remote exploitable code that otherwise would not exist.

 After it finishes building `bash`, the `Master.sh` script will instruct you to set the `root` password.
 After doing so, exit the `chroot` and re-enter so that the freshly rebuilt `bash` will be loaded.
+Reloading `bash` within the `chroot` *probably* would work too but since the binary the `chroot` command originally called has been replaced, just exit and re-enter.

 Once in the `chroot` environment again: